 Shah Rukh Khan, Wife Gauri Khan & Kids Aryan, AbRam & Suhana Squeeze Memories Into A Frame!

 Bollywood superstar Shah Rukh Khan celebrated his 54th birthday on November 2, 2019.
-A day later, his wife Gauri Khan took to her Instagram page to share a special picture where she along with her hubby Shah Rukh and kids, Aryan, Suhana and AbRam are seen posing for a happy click with snow-capped mountains in the background.
+A day later, wife Gauri Khan took to her Instagram page to share a special picture where she along with her hubby and kids, Aryan, Suhana and AbRam are seen posing for a happy click with snow-capped mountains in the background.

-Gauri captioned the picture as, "Squeezing memories into one frame..."
+Gauri captioned the picture, "Squeezing memories into one frame..."
 Check out the photo here.

 Shah Rukh Khan too recently thanked everyone for showering him with love and blessings on his birthday.
 The actor wrote, "And a very heartfelt Thank u to everyone who is reading this.
 Every year I feel that this is the most memorable birthday celebrations & every next year all your love makes it bigger & more memorable.
 I must be the only person in the world who feels happy getting older!
 Love u all."